Decathlon/vitamin-ios/Sources/Vitamin/Components/Tag/README.md

 ### Basic properties

 You must provide a variant among the eleven available.
-Variant will onmly impact backcground and foreground color of the tag.
+Variant will only impact background and foreground color of the tag.
 The eleven variants are :
 - `.brandPrimary`
 - `.brandAccent`